athmangude/paperkit/Issues/pre-release-issues.md

 ##### Pages
 - [Closed] Separate documentation and landing page into separate pages.
 The pages should have separate routes i.e., a landing page at /, documentation at /documentation, a showcase page at /showcase
 - [Closed] Documentation does not include all components.
 It should include all components in this design system
+- [Closed] Apply the same header component across all pages.
+The header used in the documentation page is ideal
+- [Closed] The title should always remain the same across all pages
+- [Closed] clicking the title should lead to the landing page at /
+- [Closed] the title should always read "Paperkit"

 ##### Input
 - [Closed] Render props table and components separately for each input component instead of a showcase form